 The symptoms of TMJ disorder can vary greatly from person to person.

-Our Belle Meade neuromuscular dentist, Dr. Devine, performs an examination.
+Our Belle Meade physiological dentist, Dr. Devine, performs an examination.
 Among other things, this exam usually involves trying to identify pain and tenderness in the jaw joints.
 This diagnostic process may involve taking digital X-rays, which produce images that are clearer and more precise than those taken by traditional X-ray machines—and do so in less time while exposing patients to a mere fraction of the radiation.

 Dr. Devine also uses an advanced technology known as a BioPAK system that tracks jaw movements, and any vibrations as you move your jaw.
 Electromyography is another helpful component of this system as it measures the actions and movement of your oral and facial muscles.